 Export Opportunities, Best Practices and Resources for IM&E Manufacturers

 Despite the political rhetoric, it is a great time for global expansion.
-Exporting is easier today than ever before thanks to technology, trade agreements, greater access to financing opportunities, outsourcing and sociocultural changes.
+Exporting industrial machinery and equipment is easier today than ever before thanks to technology, trade agreements, greater access to financing opportunities, outsourcing and sociocultural changes.

 Technology has simplified the export process, lowering many of the costs associated with doing business internationally, while new trade agreements increase access to foreign markets and make it easier for U.S. companies to export.